Fielding Garr Ranch: Location

 The ranch is on Antelope Island along the southeast portion of the island.
 Follow I-15 to Syracuse, Utah, 25 miles north of Salt Lake City.
 Take the Syracuse exit of I-15 (Exit 332) and go straight west 7 miles on Utah State Road 108 (Antelope Drive) to the Antelope Island State Park fee booth (at the beginning of the causeway).
 Continue straight along the causeway 6 miles to the island then take the left fork of the road, turning towards the south.
-In less than a half mile, at the second juncture, bear to the left again, and travel south along this road about 11 miles to the ranch.
+In less than a half mile, at the second junction, bear to the left again, and travel south along this road about 11 miles to the ranch.
 There is a gate that controls the southern portion of the road.
 This gate and the ranch opens daily during the summer; it closes a bit earlier each day during the winter.

 Historic site

 The Fielding Garr Ranch was listed on the National Register of Historic Places in 1983.
 The listing included four contributing buildings and one contributing structure on 6.2 acre.

 The ranch house was originally a double pen adobe building; there have been later additions.
 Outbuildings are a milk house, a blacksmith shop, and a spring house, and there is a rock stable structure.